It may be a humble brag, but does passing first time mean you’re a better driver?

 Does age affect pass rates?

-Though, with a sample this small, we’d take it with a pinch of salt.
-Which brings us to the bigger question—does passing first time actually make you a better driver, or does it just mean you’re good at tests?
+Which brings us to the bigger question: Does passing your driving test first time actually make you a better driver, or does it just mean you're good at tests?

 person driving